-ong-term soft liners are a group of polymeric agents with their longevity being at least 4 weeks in oral cavity, and they can be practically used for several months and even several years.1 rently available consist of acrylic-based long-term soft denture linings (ALTSDLs), silicone-based long-term soft denture linings (SLTSDLs) and other polymeric materials that might be heat-cured or self-cured.^{1,2}
+ong-term soft liners are a group of polymeric agents with their longevity being at least 4 weeks in oral cavity, and they can be practically used for several months and even several years.

+Soft liners are classified into long-term and shortterm types.
+The commercial soft liners that are currently available consist of acrylic-based long-term soft denture linings (ALTSDLs), silicone-based long-term soft denture linings (SLTSDLs) and other polymeric materials that might be heat-cured or self-cured.